-This ain't your momma's Montgomery.
-Below are seven things to do in Montgomery, Alabama today.
+This ain’t your momma’s Montgomery.

 1. Tour Dexter Avenue Church